On the Rate of Convergence of Weak Euler Approximation for Nondegenerate It\^{o} Diffusion and Jump Processes: Proof

-and the regularity of $v$ determines the one-step estimate and the rate of convergence of the approximation.
-For $\beta \in (0,1)$, the results for the Kolmogorov equation in H\"{o}lder classes are available~\cite{MiP922, MiP09} .
-The results can be extended to the case $\beta >1$ in a standard analytic way.
-Due to the lack of regularity, probabilistic techniques like stochastic flows cannot be applied and Fourier multipliers are used to estimate precisely the principal part of the operator in H\"{o}lder spaces (see Lemma \ref{lem:A2f} and Corollary \ref{coro2}) (We do not know any other way to do it).
-The main difficulty is to derive the one-step estimates (see Lemma~\ref {lem:expect}).
+The regularity of $v$ determines a one-step estimate, a key step in estimating the rate of convergence.
+For $\beta \in (0, 1)$, the results on Kolmogorov equations in H\"{o}lder classes have been proved~\cite{MiP922, MiP09}.
+They can be extended to the case $\beta > 1$ in a standard analytic way.
+Due to the lack of regularity, probabilistic techniques such as stochastic flows cannot be applied.
+Instead, Fourier multipliers are used to estimate precisely the principal part of the operator in H\"{o}lder spaces, as shown in Lemma~\ref{lem:operator_A_bound} and Corollary~\ref{cor:operator_A_bound}.
+This also provides an alternative way to approach problems of the same kind.